NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

 -------------------------------

 1. The master server activates Docker Swarm mode becoming a Swarm Manager.
-2. The master server adds the other servers as Gluster peers.
+2. The master server adds the other servers as storage peers.
-3. The master server creates a Gluster replication volume across the peers.
+3. The master server creates a storage replication volume across the peers.
 Each peer will have a complete copy of the data written to the volume.
-4. The master server writes the Docker Swarm join token to the Gluster volume.
+4. The master server writes the Docker Swarm join token to the storage volume.
 5. The slave servers detect the join token and use it to join the Docker Swarm.

 ------------------------------------------